FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

-The code of the corresponsing index file is closely the same
+The code of the corresponding index file is closely the same

 Code of `project-actions/index.ts`